Description

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
 However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'

-• The annual performance (CAGR) over 5 years of Universal Investment Strategy is 12.3%, which is lower, thus worse compared to the benchmark SPY (15.2%) in the same period.
+• Looking at the compounded annual growth rate (CAGR) of 11.9% in the last 5 years of Universal Investment Strategy, we see it is relatively lower, thus worse in comparison to the benchmark SPY (13.4%)

-• Looking at annual return (CAGR) in of 7.3% in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (11.4%).
+• Looking at annual return (CAGR) in of 5.8% in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (8.4%).

 Volatility: